 With corporate due diligence legislations on the rise in Europe and consumer demands for greater supply chain transparency, large companies are compelled to address negative human rights and environmental impacts in their global supply chains.
 These companies need to be able to collect, retrieve and evaluate information about their products and production conditions along the supply chain in real time.
-INATrace, an open-source traceability solution based on blockchain technology, was developed by the Initiative for Sustainable Agricultural Supply Chains (INA) and Anteja to make agricultural commodities traceable from production up to the final product.
-It promotes trust and security between trading partners and enhances the efficiency of supply chains.
+INATrace, an open source traceability system based on blockchain technology, was developed by Anteja on behalf of the Initiative for Sustainable Agricultural Supply Chains (INA) to make agricultural commodities traceable from production up to the final product.
+It not only promotes trust and security between trading partners but also enhances the efficiency of supply chains, which in the long run should increase farmers’ incomes and a contribute to women’s empowerment.
+INATrace helps European companies collect, retrieve and evaluate information about their products and production conditions along the supply chain in light of the corporate due diligence legislations on the rise in Europe.
 It is free to use, adaptable, transferable and scalable.

 For the first time, INATrace was successfully implemented for Rwandan coffee value chains with the aim to empower women’s coffee cooperatives and to increase coffee value chain transparency.
 Together with INA and partners the International Women’s Coffee Alliance and Rwanda Smallholder Specialty Coffee Company (RWASHOSCCO), we worked to:

 - create transparency between the actors along the supply chain in regard to supply chain processes, product quality and prices paid to local producers

 - make this information available also to end consumers through a scannable QR code on the coffee packages.

 Through efficiency gains along the value chain and a greater awareness, an increased farmers’ income and a contribution to women empowerment is intended in the long run.